rki-mf1/2023-Workshop-Madagascar-IGS/day03-wednesday/aquamis.md

-# 2023 Workshop IGS Madagascar - Day 03
+# 2023 Workshop IGS Genome reconstruction - Day 03

 To ease analyses and get more reproducible, harmonized results, we can use pipelines.
 We will look at the [AQUAMIS](https://gitlab.com/bfr_bioinformatics/AQUAMIS) pipeline for Microbial Isolate QC and Assembly as an example.